kisslinux/repo/README.md

 - `testing`: Contains packages which aren't ready for wide usage yet.
 - `public`: Everything else.

 When a package is added to `public` it is assumed that the **first** committer is now the maintainer of said package.
-The other four repositories are maintained by the KISS developers themselves.
+The other repositories are maintained by the KISS developers themselves.

 ## Example package